JobNmadu/Dyn4cast/README.md

 ## Basic usage

-At present, the package exports a single function, `DynamicForecast`, which takes two required arguments: the `Data` of any recognised format but should be a **dataframe** containing two columns `Date` and `Case`.
+At present, the package exports a single function, `DynamicForecast`, which takes two required arguments: the `Data` of any recognized format but should be a **dataframe** containing two columns `Date` and `Case`.
 The Date is the *day* the data is collected while Case is the variable for forecasting.
 The other arguments parsed to the function are